-Your External IP address will be issued to you by your ISP (Internet Service Provider).
-Because an IP address acts as identification number, no two computers on the Internet can have the same External IP address.
-Your External IP address will be the IP address that is used to contact your computer by the outside world.
+Your external IP address is issued to you by your ISP (Internet Service Provider).
+Because an IP address acts as an identification number, no two devices on the internet can have the same external IP address.
+Your external IP address is the IP address that is used to contact your device from the outside world.

-Everything connected on your side of your router is in your local network and is designated a unique Internal IP address.
-In most cases, Internal IP addresses are issued by your router, but you may set a static IP address for the nodes in your local network.
-For more information on how to set up a static IP address click here.
+Everything connected on your side of your router is in your local network and is designated a unique internal IP address.
+In most cases, internal IP addresses are issued dynamically by your router, but you may set a static IP address for devices on your network.
+Check out our guides for detailed instructions about how to set up a static IP address.

-Dynamic IP addresses are IP addresses that are vended by a router to a node when necessary.
-As their name would suggest Dynamic IP addresses are not fixed and are subject to change.
-Dynamic IP addresses are a handy network function but they can cause problems when trying to do more advanced networking proceedures like port forwarding.
-If the IP address to which you port forward changes, then your port forwards no longer work.
+Dynamic IP addresses are IP addresses that are vended by a router.
+Dynamic IP addresses are not fixed and are subject to change.
+Dynamic IP addresses are a handy network function but they can cause problems when trying to do more advanced networking procedures like port forwarding.
+If the IP address that you are forwarding a port to changes, then your port forward no longer works.

-Static IP addresses are unchanging IP addresses that are assigned to a network node.
 Static IP addresses will never change.
 When using Static IP addresses you lose a small amount of plug and play functionality, but you gain reliability.
-We have a complete set of guides to show you how to set up a Static IP address located here.
-We even offer free software that will set up a Static IP address for you.
+We have a complete set of guides to show you how to set up a static IP address.
+We even offer free software that will set up a static IP address for you.